soyabn9/fmcs-help-first/en/README.md

 ## Is the server free forever?

-Yes, You are able to get the server for free.
+Yes, the server is free forever and you will keep your server as long as you renew it.

 ## What are the server types?